han-yutang/han-yutang.github.io/_pages/cv.md

 💼 Internship
 =====
 - **Algorithm Strategic intern @ Bosch (China) Investment Ltd.** <span style="float: right;">2025.09 – 2025.11</span>
-  - Participated in designing fitting algorithms for virtual tire pressure sensors, inferring tire pressure from vehicle wheel speed and other signals using regression and deep learning methods to build models
+  - Participated in algorithm development for the indirect tire pressure monitoring system (iTPMS) within the chassis control system, achieving software-based tire pressure estimation by analyzing wheel speed sensor and IMU signals from the vehicle CAN bus.
+  - Performed time-series data denoising and feature analysis using Python and Pandas, then built and trained deep learning models within the TensorFlow/Keras framework.
+  - Employed MATLAB/Simulink to reconstruct validated models and generate embedded code in preparation for vehicle integration.
-  - Utilized Git for version control and team collaboration, ensuring efficient and standardized model development, testing, and iteration processes
+  - Utilized Git for version control and team collaboration, ensuring efficient and standardized model development, testing, and iteration processes.

 - **AI Engineer intern @ Tab Next Limited** <span style="float: right;">2025.06 – 2025.08</span>
-  - Co-developed a WhatsApp-based intelligent customer service system to automate medical appointments, including a complete closed-loop process for patients to upload referral forms, information parsing, and medical imaging scheduling.
+  - Assisted in developing an intelligent customer service system leveraging the WhatsApp Business API and LLM to establish an end-to-end automated workflow for medical imaging appointments.
-  - Optimized prompt design to enable the system to respond fluently in Traditional Chinese and Cantonese, enhancing user experience and localization adaptability.
+  - Specialized in Cantonese-specific prompt engineering by designing a context management mechanism, which significantly enhanced the accuracy and fluency of multi-turn dialogues in Traditional Chinese, thereby improving user experience and localization.
+  - Supported environment packaging with Docker for rapid deployment and modular debugging.

 - **Electrical intern @ Shanghai Telecommunication Engineering Co., Ltd.** <span style="float: right;">2023.06 – 2023.07</span>
   - Participated in the precise mapping of the weak power facilities of Yangpu District Urban Operation and Management Center.
 Handled and verified complex low-voltage construction drawings using AutoCAD, ensuring accuracy of the diagrams.